dacodas/web-spherical-harmonics/README.md

 I don't think we have to do any conversion, I think we can just do the rotation with the vector components and be just fine.

-### Series of textures
+### [DONE]  Series of textures

 - [X] Generate sequence of textures representing an animation
 - [X] For each animation request
   - [X] Load the next textures from the animation
   - [X] Draw
-- [ ] Allow toggling between the original vibrate-back-and-forth and the series of textures
+- [X] Allow toggling between the original vibrate-back-and-forth and the series of textures
-- [ ] Also animate and load normals
+- [X] Also animate and load normals

 ### From video